atlassian/github-for-jira/README.md

 because it was issued and saved to the app's session when the user didn't have an active SAML session in GitHub in the browser.

-The workaround this problem, the following steps need to be done:
+To workaround the problem, perform the following:
-- create an active SAML session by going to https://github.com/organizations/<YOUR-ORG-NAME>/settings
+- create an active SAML session by going to `https://github.com/organizations/<YOUR-ORG-NAME>/settings`
     - that should initiate an auth process with your SSO identity provider
 - in the same browser window, go to GitHub for Jira app and find the disabled "Connect" button for `<YOUR-ORG-NAME>` GitHub org
     - it must be located either on one of these pages